dsrvlabs/vatz/docs/cli.md

 ## Help
-For example, the following command displays help for the general VATZ CLI options and the available top-level commands.
+You can see the general VATZ CLI options and the available top-level commands with --help flag.

 ```
 ~$ ./vatz --help
 Usage: